 Most importantly, we are grateful for having had the opportunity to learn from the Ancestors: Banza, Ola, Lima, Kuto, Yawo, Babatunde, Leke, Mbangi, Anika, Nana, Ulume, Zimbu, Juba, Talata, Wuta, Daba, Omo, Fumu, Nina, Kwebena, Lisa, Ganda, Coosaw, Kiana, Risu, Amina, Kidzera, Pita, Ori, Tima, Rere, Jode, Ajana, Pele, Isi, and Welela.
 This work is conducted in their memory. Àse.

 Note: Àse is an African philosophical concept through which the Yoruba of Nigeria conceive the power to make things happen and produce change (Vega, 1999).

 Fleskes RE, Ofunniyin AA, Gilmore J, Poplin E, Abel S, Juarez C, Bueschgen W, Butler N, Mishoe G, Oubré L, Cabana G, Schurr TG.
 2021.
 Bioarcheological and genetic analysis of Anson Street burials and the legacy of slavery in Charleston, SC.
 Am J Phys Anthropol 175(1): 3-24.
 Link

 Fleskes RE, Cabana GS, Gilmore JK, Suarez C, Karcher E, Oubré L, Ofunniyin AA, Schurr TG.
-2022.
-Whole genome sequencing reveals diverse origins of enslaved Africans in 18th century Charleston, South Carolina.
-Proc Natl Acad Sci USA (Accepted).
+2023.
+Community engaged ancient DNA project reveals diverse origins of 18th century African descendants in Charleston, South Carolina.
+Proc Natl Acad Sci USA 120(3): e2201620120.
+Link

 ASABG Project Work